Yiddish Song: “It is a garden with many trees, a book with various chapters, a palace with numerous rooms.” Elie Wiesel

 A Quick Guide

-- In Yiddish the majority of the words come from early German, with additional words from Hebrew and Slavic languages: as Jewish people moved and lived in different areas, so some words were absorbed in the culture (as were dances, songs and tunes).
+- The majority of Yiddish words come from early German, with additional words from Hebrew and Slavic languages: as Jewish people moved and lived in different areas, so some words were also absorbed in the culture (as were dances, songs and tunes).